obiwanjacobi/Jacobi.ValueObject/Jacobi.ValueObject/readme.md

 | VO001 | You have declare a ValueObject in the global namespace.
 It is mandatory to declare your ValueObjects inside a namespace. |
 | VO002 | You did `[ValueObject(null)]` - It cannot work without a datatype. |
 | VO003 | You used the Parsable option on a ValueObject with the `string`/`Systsem.String` datatype. |

+Compiler errors caused by you not following the rules :-)

+- Do not specify a default constructor.
+So do NOT do this: `public partial record struct ProductId()`

 ## Unsupported